-Nigeria, UAE Trade Volume Hits $1.5bn - THISDAYLIVE
+Nigeria, UAE Trade Volume Hits $1.5Bn - THISDAYLIVE

 The envoy said to further show increasing bilateral relations between the UAE and Nigeria, the two main UAE airlines (Emirates Airlines and Etihad Airways) now operate a combined 28 flights weekly from Abu Dhabi and Dubai to Lagos and Abuja, representing the highest flight route from Nigeria to any other country globally.

-“In this regard, as part of the ongoing effort to increase cooperation between both nations, the UAE based-bniversity, Skyline University Nigeria, was opened in 2018 and is fully operational in Kano State offering over 15 degree courses in both under graduate and Post Graduate studies in Arts, Management and Social Sciences as well as Science and Information Technology to over 200 students, this provides excellent higher-education opportunities for young Nigerians and the West-African sub-region,” Taffaq said.
+“In this regard, as part of the ongoing effort to increase cooperation between both nations, the UAE based University; Skyline University Nigeria was opened in 2018 and is fully operational in Kano state offering over 15 degree courses in both under graduate and Postgraduate studies in Arts, Management and Social Sciences as well as Science and Information Technology to over 200 students, this provides excellent higher-education opportunities for young Nigerians and the West-African sub-region.

-Taffaq while disclosing that his country in pursuit of its humanitarian policy assisted over 22,000 Nigerian victims of insurgents in the North-east in 2019 alone, said the mission has targeted over 7 million Nigerians in its eye treatment for the next four years.
+Taffaq while disclosing that his country in pursuit of its humanitarian policy assisted over 22,000 Nigerian victims of insurgents in the North East in 2019 alone, said the mission has targeted over 7m Nigerians in its eye treatment for the next four years.

-The Eye Treatment programme is run by a UAE-based non-governmental charity organization, Noor Dubai Foundation, under the Mohammed Bin Rashid Global Initiatives.
+The Eye Treatment programme is run by a UAE based non-governmental charity organisation, Noor Dubai Foundation, under the Mohammed Bin Rashid Global Initiatives.

-“On the occasion of the United Arab Emirates National Day, Noor Dubai Foundation celebrated by launching an eye treatment camp to screen and treat people who are in need of eye care, prevention and management services in Daura, Katsina State.
+“On the occasion of the UAE National Day, Noor Dubai Foundation celebrated by launching an eye treatment camp to screen and treat people who are in need of eye care, prevention and management services in Daura, Katsina State.